Biltmore Dairy: An Udderly Fascinating History

 Written By Amy Dangelico

-George Vanderbilt established Biltmore Dairy operations for three main reasons: to supply dairy products to Biltmore House, to provide an example to others on how to run a successful farm, and to generate income through commercial product sales.
+George Vanderbilt established Biltmore Dairy operations at his estate in Asheville, North Carolina for three main reasons: to supply dairy products to Biltmore House, to provide an example to others on how to run a successful farm, and to generate income through commercial product sales.

 Imagine having a Vanderbilt for your milkman—flavoring your coffee with cream from the dairy of a multi-millionaire.
 It is enough to make one smack his lips and imagine the product is richer than that of ordinary dairymen.